joeponzio/font-awesome-4-menus/readme.txt

 == Upgrade Notice ==

+= 4.6.3.2 =
+Fixes an error experienced by users running a version of WordPress lower than 4.1.

 = 4.6.3.1 =
 Code optimizations for the menu and shortcodes.
 (Don't worry - these are non-breaking changes.)
 Housekeeping in the README and plugin settings, and a new function to fully clean up and leave no footprint if you delete this plugin.
 No bloat here!